AryantKumar/slamstat/README.md

 ## Overview

-SlamStat is a production-ready basketball statistics platform built with Flutter and Firebase.
+SSlamStat is a production-grade basketball tracking platform.
 It delivers real-time match tracking, comprehensive player analytics, and centralized team management for coaches, tournament organizers, and league administrators across iOS and Android.

 The platform synchronizes live scoring, quarter-by-quarter updates, and detailed performance metrics across all connected devices with sub-second latency.